AllaouaA/labs-argocd/README.md

 # TODO
-# Add myapp-3 using values-prod
+# deploy myapp-3 using a values-prod.yaml

 ```
 </br>